abstractacres/abstractacres.github.io/_posts/2023-12-29-iPad-Air-4-Repair-Documentation.md

 ### Conclusion

-When we charged the iPad the touch screen, unfortuanately, did not work.
+When we charged the iPad and the touch screen, unfortuanately, did not work.
 This may mean I fobbed Step 6 and did not properly fasten the digitzer cables.
 This mistake is costly and requires us restart the process by opening the hood again.